Current Movie Industry Charts

 04. Franchise Age -- # of Sequels, Prequels, Spin-offs & Remakes, and Average Episode #, 1997-Present

-There were fewer sequels, prequels, spin-offs and remakes in 2020, again due to the pandemic, but they are recovering in 2023 (the far right bars above).
-In the long-term, most franchises eventually either wrap up, slow down or wear out — another reason why new franchise creation is so important (chart 03 above).
+In the long-term, most franchises eventually either wrap up, slow down or wear out; again, that is why new franchise creation is so important (chart 03 above).

 Box Office by Episode: On average, franchise movies grow slightly at the box office in episodes #2, and then international business grows in episode #3.
 Episode #4 takes a big step up both domestically and internationally, before business falls in episode #5.